kachow4/hive-challenge-app/README.md

 * add more props for more flexible styling
 * improve styling, responsiveness and animations

-### Thank you for reading, I had a fun time!

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`